 4 - Catch Up On Maintenance

 We all fall behind on the regularly scheduled maintenance for our cars, and now is a great time to catch up.
 Check all the fluids and top them off.
 Check the tire pressure (which goes down naturally with temperature) and tread wear.
 Check your brake pads and shoes for wear.
-Have your battery tested.
+Have your battery tested (or do it yourself with a multimeter).
 Make sure your belts and hoses are all in good shape.
 Breaking down in summer is inconvenient, but getting stuck out in the cold of winter can be dangerous.

 5 - Don’t Hog the Fast Lane

 Also coming up a lot on social media these days, besides turn signal usage, is a call for proper lane discipline.
-Don’t just cruise in the fast lane at the speed limit, move over to pass and then move back to a travel lane.
+Don’t just cruise in the fast lane at the speed limit.
+Move over to pass, and then move back to a travel lane.
 There will always be someone who wants to go faster than you, and they shouldn’t have to go around you or flash their lights.
-Of course, this doesn’t apply to most big city expressways where traffic is bumper to bumper in all lanes.
+Of course, this doesn’t apply to most big city expressways where traffic is bumper to bumper in all lanes most of the time.

 6 - Get Rid of The Junk

-Do you still have stuff in your trunk from your summer vacation?
-Are you hauling boxes of charity donation around, but never seem to get around to donating them?
-Is the floor of your car a see of receipts and fast food wrappers?
+Do you still have gear in your trunk from your summer vacation?
+Are you hauling boxes around to donate to charity, but never seem to get around to donating them?
+Is the floor of your car a sea of receipts and fast food wrappers?
 Do yourself and your passengers a favor and clean all of that junk out of your car.
-Your car will smell better, you’ll enjoy driving it more, and you may even get better fuel mileage, depending on how much cargo you were carrying.
+Your car will smell better, you’ll enjoy driving it more, and you may even get better fuel mileage, depending on how much extra weight you were carrying.

 7 - Fix Annoying Little Problems

-If your car is old enough to be out of warranty chances are it has some small problems that don’t stop you from getting around but can be a thorn in your side.
+If your car is old enough to be out of warranty, chances are it has some small problems that don’t stop you from getting around but can be a thorn in your side.
 Is there a light in your dash that won’t light?
-Is your CEL lit because of some minor error?
+Is your CEL lit because of some minor issue?
 Squeaky hinge?
 Phantom rattle?
-Chances are it isn’t going to be as hard to fix as you thought, and like a dripping faucet, you don’t realize how much it is affecting you.
+Chances are it isn’t going to be as hard to fix as you thought, and like a dripping faucet, you don’t realize how much it is affecting you until it is gone.

 8 - Drive a Track Day